AB Testing

 What's AB testing?

 AB testing is the technical term for testing the effectiveness of variants of your website.
-A variant is essentially a change or version of something on your site like a redirect or a ranking rule.
-A collection of variants represent an experience.
+A variant is essentially a change or version of something on your site, like a redirect or a ranking rule.
+A collection of variants represents an experience.
 When we're talking about AB tests, think of an experience the way you might think of test or experimental groups and control groups.

 Despite the name, AB testing can involve more than two experiences.
 You can test up to three experiences, though it's generally easier to find statistically significant results when you limit the number of your experiences to less than that.
 It's up to you what constitutes a manageable number, but we recommend 2 – 3 experiences per AB test.